Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsecs.md

     "name": "awsecs",
     "run_type": "exe"
   },
-  "steps": [
+  "steps": [{
-    {
     "check_logical_name": "CreateService",
     "description": "This step attempts to create an ECS service."
-    },
-    {
+  }, {
     "check_logical_name": "PingService",
-      "description": "This step attemps to ping a load balancer by domain name."
+    "description": "This step attempts to ping a load balancer by domain name."
-    },
-    {
+  }, {
     "check_logical_name": "DestroyService",
-      "description": "This step attemps to destroy the service created in an earlier step."
+    "description": "This step attempts to destroy the service created in an earlier step."
-    }
-  ]
+  }]
 }
 ```